 The Holy Eucharist is the core of Anglican worship (called elsewhere, The Mass, Holy Communion, the Divine Liturgy).
 We begin our service with the Liturgy of the Word, hearing Scripture proclaimed and expounded, and moving, then, to the Liturgy of the Altar as the elements of bread and wine are consecrated and become for us the Body and Blood of Jesus Christ, our Savior Present in our midst offering Himself as sustenance for life's journey in the Blessed Sacrament.
-Anglicans believe in the Real Presence of Christ in the Eucharist, though we do not embrace the terminology of Aristotilian philosophy lately employed by the Roman Catholic Church ("Transubstantiation").
+Anglicans believe in the Real Presence of Christ in the Eucharist, though we do not embrace the terminology of Aristotilian philosophy lately employed by the Roman

+Catholic Church ("Transubstantiation").
 All baptized Christians should partake of this Gift, and God's call may also draw those who have not entered the Church through the usual conventions of baptism to come forward and receive.
-Our principal celebrations of the Eucharist are in English at 9am and 10:30am Sunday mornings, and are also offered on specified weekdays.
-Offerings of the Eucharist in Spanish are sporadic at present, but may be more certainly codified in times ahead.
+Our principal celebrations of the Eucharist are in English at 9am and 10:30am Sunday mornings, and 'Misa en Español' Sundays at Noon.
+A Wednesday Noon Eucharist and liturgies for special occasion are also offered.